freeCodeCamp/guide/src/pages/articles/sql/sql-insert-into-statement/index.md

 ---
-title: Sql Insert Into Statement
+title: SQL Insert Into Statement
 ---
-## Sql Insert Into Statement
+## SQL Insert Into Statement

 This is a stub.
 [Help our community expand it](https://github.com/freecodecamp/guides/tree/master/src/pages/articles/sql/sql-insert-into-statement/index.md).